jyyyjyyyj/jyyyjyyyj.github.io/about.md

 <br>
 <br>

-Hi, this is Ji, a first-year master student studying abroad in Japan.
+Hi, this is Ji, a second-year master student studying abroad in Japan.

 My research interest is digital engineering.
 Simply speaking, it obtains 3d models of real-world objects through optical/ CT scanning and processes them.
 My hobbies are film photography and video games.